simakro/CobraHy/README.md

             conda env config vars set GTDBTK_DATA_PATH="/path/to/target/db
 """

-Use the automatic versionwith the shell script.
+Use the automatic version with the shell script.
 Within the snakefile in rule classify_gtdbtk, in the shell directive, the first line has to be edited to fit to the path given in (1.) e.g.:

+!!!ToDo: Add GTDBTK_DATA_PATH to config to avoid editing of code in workflow!!!

-"mamba env config vars set GTDBTK_DATA_PATH=/homes/simon/.conda/envs/gtdbtk/share/gtdbtk-2.3.2/db && "
+"mamba env config vars set GTDBTK_DATA_PATH=/homes/user/.conda/envs/gtdbtk/share/gtdbtk-2.3.2/db && "
  would be wrong here and had to be changed to
-"mamba env config vars set GTDBTK_DATA_PATH=/home/simon/mambaforge/envs/gtdbtk/share/gtdbtk-2.3.2/db && "
+"mamba env config vars set GTDBTK_DATA_PATH=/home/user/mambaforge/envs/gtdbtk/share/gtdbtk-2.3.2/db && "

 ## PlasClass & PlasFlow
 Both packages can not be installed via conda without trouble.
 Therefore I decided to place them as packages into the pkgs folder.
-THe PlasClass package is small enough so I could include it in my github repository.
+The PlasClass package is small enough so I could include it in my github repository.
 However, PlasFlow is so big (65-85Mb) that I would not want to include it.
 It can be downloaded by cloning the PlasFlow repository into the pkgs folder.
 To avoid stacking repo within repo, the .git folder within PlasFlow package should be removed.